soymadip/KireiSakura-Kit/README.md

 </p>
 <br>

-> "KireiSakura-Kit" is combination of two Japanese words, "Kirei" and "Sakura," along with the suffix "Kit".</br>
+> "KireiSakura-Kit" is combination of 2 Japanese words, "Kirei" and "Sakura," along with the suffix "Kit".</br>
 > `Kirei(綺麗)` means "clean" & `Sakura(桜)` refers to cherry blossoms.
-Together, "KireiSakura-Kit" could be interpreted as a framework that emphasizes a beautiful and clean design inspired by the elegance of cherry blossoms.
+Together, "KireiSakura-Kit" is interpreted as a framework that emphasizes a beautiful and clean design inspired by the elegance of cherry blossoms.

 ## Features

 - **Written purely in bash**, can be used in POSIX[*][sprtd_shl] shell script.
+- **Vast built-in methods**, no need to write from scratch.
 - **Mudular**, import only stuff you need.
+- **Packages**, extend functionality by installing from internet.
 - **Log support**, with various levels.
-- **Many in-built methods**, no need to write from scratch.
 - See [TODO][todo] for upcomming features.
 <!-- - Various **UI elements**. -->